sh4lu-z/Droid-Venom/README.md

 * **Automated Tool Installer**: One-click installation for Python, Git, PHP, Nmap, Sqlmap, and more.
 * **Android Optimized**: Specifically built for the Termux and Android environment.
 * **User-Friendly Interface**: Includes a professional ASCII art banner and a clear selection menu.
-* **Integrated Social Engineering**: Direct access to top tools like Zphisher and Seeker.
+* **Integrated Social Engineering**: Direct access to top tools like Zphisher, Seeker, and PyPhisher.